humbhionline/humbhionline/src/main/resources/templates/dashboard/html/actual_terms.md

 ##Privacy
 All information entered by you in the profile section will be used by HumBhiOnline to provide the services mentioned above in a seemless and efficient fashion.
-HumbhiOnline will not give this information to any other person/company unless it is related to the services provided by the platform. for e.g. we may want to do analytics of the application usability and performance and may engage other companies or consultants to work on the same.
+HumBhiOnline will not give this information to any other person/company unless it is related to the services provided by the platform. for e.g. we may want to do analytics of the application usability and performance and may engage other companies or consultants to work on the same.
 In such cases, we will share the information as required for the purpose at hand.

 We would share the information on your profile section, your order history, and any other information we have of you with law enforcement, government or government organizations we believe is necessary to do so in connection with the investigation and/or resolution of possible crimes, especially those involve personal injury and theft/infringement of intellectual property.